-When there are multiple trustees, a trustee has the right manage and to administer the trust through majority rule. trust Α instrument that provides for co-trustees may specify the number of co-trustees required to exercise any or all of the powers granted to them.
+When there are multiple trustees, a trustee has the right to manage and administer the trust through majority rule. Α trust instrument that provides for co-trustees may specify the number of co-trustees required to exercise any or all of the powers granted to them.
 Power that is vested in three or more trustees may be exercised by a majority of the trustees, unless the trust instrument provides otherwise...